Skip to main content

 Alternative interventions (LED lighting upgrade, building fabric improvements, heat pump retrofit) typically deliver smaller EPC uplift per £ of capex and don't deliver the secondary energy cost saving that solar provides.

-The 2027 and 2030 thresholds remain subject to regulatory finalisation, but UK government policy direction is clear and most institutional landlords (Prologis, Tritax, GLP, Blackstone, Segro) are planning to EPC B across their estate.
-The practical implication for warehouse landlords and tenants: EPC interventions need to be planned and delivered before 2030, with most landlords targeting completion by end-2028 to avoid last-minute capacity issues with installer market.
+The 2031 proposal remains subject to regulatory finalisation, but the policy direction is clear and most institutional landlords (Prologis, Tritax, GLP, Blackstone, Segro) are planning to EPC B across their estates anyway.
+The practical implication for warehouse landlords and tenants: treat 2031 as a direction of travel rather than a settled deadline, and plan EPC interventions around lease events and DNO connection lead times rather than a last-minute scramble.

 Cost-benefit of solar PV for MEES compliance